agarret7/vimwiki/WorkflowSpec.md

 meetings, which destabilize focus, and often reorient plans and goals.
 Hard technical work is best done in unbroken stretches of time, whereas logistical and collaborative tasks are best done in proximity to meetings.

+### External

+At this point in time, I have three semi-daily forms of external communication.

+1. Cora Engineering Standup

+Brief daily standup that copies information from the daily plans and goals

+2. Lab Standup

+Same format as Cora Engineering Standup

+3. SCRUM Meetings

+TODO

+### After Work

 To optimize the granularity of daily plans, observe how often I go back to check off tasks.
 If I go back too infrequently it's either a sign that the plan